Where Would We be Without Seeds

 Where Would We Be Without Seeds?

 Trainings are offered in partnership with HIDOE.
-Teachers must register through the PDE3 portal.
+There is no charge to attend these trainings.
+Teachers must register through Learnsoft (HIDOE dashboard).
 Space is limited!

 Bring Ag Education to Your Classroom